dmoreq/our_spends/README.md

 ## ✨ Features

-- **💰 Expense Tracking**: Record and categorize all your family expenses
+- **💰 Expense Tracking**: Record and categorize all your expenses
-- **🤖 AI-Powered Insights**: Get personalized spending analysis and recommendations
+- **🤖 AI-Powered Chat**: Interact with an AI assistant to add expenses and get insights
+- **🔍 Smart Search**: Use the AI chat to search and analyze your expenses
 - **📊 Visual Reports**: View your spending patterns with intuitive charts
-- **👨‍👩‍👧‍👦 Multi-User Support**: Track expenses for the whole family
 - **🔄 Recurring Expenses**: Set up and track regular payments
 - **🌐 Multi-Language**: Supports English and Vietnamese
 - **🔌 Multiple AI Providers**: Choose between Gemini, OpenAI, Claude, or DeepSeek